-Why SSA and AAA Don't Work as Congruence Shortcuts
+Why SSA and AAA Don't Work as Congruence Shortcuts - Concept

 Four shortcuts allow students to know two triangles must be congruent: SSS, SAS, ASA, and AAS.
 Knowing only side-side-angle (SSA) does not work because the unknown side could be located in two different places.
 Knowing only angle-angle-angle (AAA) does not work because it can produce similar but not congruent triangles.

 When you're trying to determine if two triangles are congruent, there are 4 shortcuts that will work.
 Because there are 6 corresponding parts 3 angles and 3 sides, you don't need to know all of them.
 We said if you know that 3 sides of one triangle are congruent to 3 sides of another triangle, they have to be congruent.
 The same is true for side angle side, angle side angle and angle angle side.

 The reason why these work is because If I give you 3 sides that are congruent there's only one triangle that you can construct, but there's a darker serious side of Geometry that we don't like to talk about and that's the two that don't work.
 So let's take a look at the first one which is side side angle.
 Now part of reason why this is the serial type Geometry is because if you switch around the a you get a square root, but I'm not going to give the gratitude of hearing me say that.